JKnighten/genetic-optimization/README.md

 ## Possible Future Work

 * Early stopping if there is minimal change between generations fitness
-* Optimization Problem - Find largest noo-overlapping circle that can be placed in a finite region that contains other circles
+* Optimization Problem - Find largest non-overlapping circle that can be placed in a finite region that contains other circles
 * Optimization Problem - Find the arrangement of rectangles in a finite area that gives the most free space